 The Only Indian State With Its Own Flag

 Before October 31, 2019, Jammu and Kashmir was the only Indian state with its own constitution and flag.
-The flag of Jammu and Kashmir was red in color with three equidistant white vertical stripes in the middle, and a plow was placed at the hoist side.
-The flag held special symbolic significance for the state.
-However…
+The flag of Jammu and Kashmir consist of three equidistant white vertical stripes with red in the middle.
+However things change when Kashmir went…

 From State To Union Territory